 What about silver fillings versus white fillings?

 Although silver (amalgam) fillings are safe for use, many patients request white (composite) dental fillings due to the more natural appearance they provide.
-Our dentists prefer composite fillings, as they bond more easily to the tooth structure and help strengthen teeth weakened by decay.
+Our team prefers composite fillings, as they bond more easily to the tooth structure and help strengthen teeth weakened by decay.
 Tooth-colored fillings are also less sensitive to temperature.
 Unfortunately, composite fillings cannot be used in every situation, and amalgam fillings may be the better option.
 In the event of a severely broken or decayed tooth, we will provide a dental crown rather than a filling.

 Do I need to have a root canal just because I have to get a dental crown?